 18kt white gold is composed of 75% of gold (Au) and 25% of palladium (Pd) or platinum (Pt).

 18kt rose gold is composed of 75% of gold (Au), 9.2% of silver (Ag) and 22.2% of copper (Cu).

-Platinum might also be an alternative to white gold, but is more expensive because of its greater density and rarity.
+Maybe you heard of platinum as an alternative to white gold.
+While it more or less looks the same, platinum is more expensive because of its greater density and rarity.

-Pure platinum is too soft to be used in jewellery, and is therefore often mixed with a small quantity of other metals such as rhodium, copper, or cobalt to make it hard enough to be used in jewellery.
+Pure platinum is too soft to be used in jewelry That’s why it’s often mixed with a small quantity of other metals such as rhodium, copper, or cobalt to make it hard enough to be used in a jewelry design.

 The purity of platinum is measured in 1000 parts.
-When we use platinum in jewellery, it is generally with 950 parts of platinum and 50 parts of other metals.
+When Laurence uses platinum in jewelry, it is generally with 950 parts of platinum and 50 parts of other metals.

-Platinum jewellery are therefore purer than 18kt gold jewellery (with 750 parts of gold and 250 of other metal) as they contain a greater percentage of the precious metal.
+Platinum pieces of jewelry are therefore purer than 18kt gold pieces (with 750 parts of gold and 250 of other metal) as they contain a greater percentage of the precious metal.